robert17/iotf-rtd/docs/embeddedc/embedcintro.rst

 	....

-The configuration file must be in the format of
+The configuration file must use the following format.

 .. code::
 	org=$orgId